tbcontributor47-coder/AirDwagProjects/instruction.md

 Both inputs are UTF-8 JSON files.

+If either input cannot be parsed as JSON due to invalid JSON syntax, that is a **parse error** and the program must exit `2`.

 ### Supported snapshot formats

 A snapshot may be in either of the following formats: